-Utilities (Mobile Food Units): PPA makes no representations that there is any electrical service, water service, or sewer service at the Permitted Premises.
+Utilities: PPA makes no representations that there is any electrical service, water service, or sewer service at the vending location

-Illegal Vendors: PPA and Parks does not guarantee that illegal vendors, persons unauthorized by PPA or disabled veteran vendors will not compete with the successful proposer or operate near the Permitted Premises.
+Illegal Vendors: PPA and Parks does not guarantee that illegal vendors, persons unauthorized by PPA or disabled veteran vendors will not compete with the successful proposer or operate near the vending location.
 PPA and Parks encourages concessionaires to report illegal vendors by calling 311.